The Old-School Option: Hitting the Books

 It’s Not All Rainbows!

-Another issue with live classes is their price.
-Let’s not gloss this over.
+Another issue with live AWS classes is their price.
+Let’s not gloss this over: if you're looking for free AWS training, this is certainly not the place for that.
 The salary of a professional instructor, the hardware and software needed for your practice, the maintenance of the premises, the complimentary coffee and cookies – the course provider needs to cover all of those and still get a profit to make it worth their while.
 The prices are pretty astonishing: it’s not uncommon for a one-day class to cost over $500!
 Moreover, a lot of providers don’t even list the exact prices on their websites unless you fill in your contact details.
 What are they hiding?
 Definitely not incredible deals!

 How to Learn AWS With Utmost Efficiency